M3Works/pointsnobal/README.md

 > [!IMPORTANT]
 > Watch out for...
 > * Snobal expects temperatures to be in Kelvin.
-This code expects Celcius.
+This code expects Celsius.
 >   We do the conversion in `get_timestep_force`
 > * Precip mass (`precip`) is a big driver here.
 Without accurate conditions,
 >   model results will be poor